optimAero/.github/profile/README.md

 </p>

 # Who we are
 An aerobotics design, build, and test house founded in 2018.
 We work out of a 4,800 sq ft hangar in Tehachapi, CA. The team is led by two Aerospace PhDs from Georgia Tech and is supported by a team of engineers with PhDs, MSs, and years of on-the-job and hobby experience.
 We combine our passion for flight with our skills in engineering to give our projects the best chance of success.
+Please check out our [website](https://optim.aero/) or [contact us](mailto:info@optim.aero).

 # What we do
 <strong>Core Competencies</strong>